upstart-commerce/smartystreets-scala-sdk/README.md

 ```
 >**Note**: Implicit `ActorSystem`, `ActorMaterializer` and `ExecutionContext` are required

-See `example` subproject for more examples.
+See tests for more examples.